Test Drive:2020 Toyota Supra

 Step over one of the wide door sills (which house stout longitudinal sections to aid structural rigidity) and you’ll be immersed in a modern-looking but functional and driver-focused cabin.
 The sport-contoured seats are 14-way power-operated, including 4-way lumbar settings and an adjustable backrest width that allows the person in the seat to tighten the side bolsters for spirited back-road or track driving and relax them for comfort on longer interstate slogs.
 Thanks to the double-bubble roof design, headroom is decent despite a low overall vehicle aero signature.

-The rear hatch opens to a surprising 10.2 cubic feet of cargo space.
+The rear hatch opens to a surprising 10.2 cu. ft. of cargo space.
 That’s not enough to load in a pair of golf bags for a day of putting around, but it’s sufficient for a couple’s weekend.
-While it’s about a third less space than is available under the hatch of a 2019 Corvette coupe, it is more than double that found in the aft end of a Miata.
+While it’s about a third less space than is available under the hatch of a 2019 Corvette coupe, it is more than double that found in the aft end of a Mazda Miata.

 Other Supra feature highlights include:

-- A color head-up display for driving and navigation information is optional.
+- Optional color head-up display for driving and navigation information

-- Keyless smart entry and pushbutton start are standard.
+- Standard keyless smart entry and push-button start

-- Power door locks and outside mirrors and auto up/down power side windows are standard.
+- Standard power door locks and outside mirrors and auto up/down power side windows

 Safety and Technology